TobyCeballos/odin_docs/docs/inventory/batches.md

 # Batches

-Inventory in Frappe Books can be maintained on the basis of Batches.
+Inventory in OdinPOS can be maintained on the basis of Batches.
 Here a Batch of some Item is a uniquely grouped collection of those Items.

 ## Enable Batches